epang22/epang22.github.io/_pages/about.md

   - /about.html
 ---

 I am a 4th year PhD Candidate in the [Schuh Group](http://schuh.mit.edu/) at MIT.
 My research focuses on the development of zirconia shape-memory ceramic materials.
 I aim to understand the mechanics and crystallography of the martensitic phase transformation and use this knowledge to improve the material lifetime and push these materials towards the bulk scale.
-I also work on developing new open-source data analysis methods for electron backscatter diffraction (EBSD), particularly related to dictionary indexing (see my [Github](https://github.com/epang22/)).
+I also work on developing new open-source data analysis packages for electron backscatter diffraction (EBSD), particularly related to the emerging dictionary indexing technique (see my [Github](https://github.com/epang22/)).

 Previously, during my master's work in the [Rolls-Royce UTC](https://www.rrutc.msm.cam.ac.uk/) at the University of Cambridge, I studied the beta-omega and beta-adp phase transformations in beta-titanium alloys.
 When I was an undergraduate in the [Voorhees Research Group](http://speedy.ms.northwestern.edu/) at Northwestern University, I modeled the phase transformation kinetics in thin film materials to quantitatively explain the origin of abnormal kinetics in geometrically constrained systems.